karnazko27/ie7500project_B/README.md

    1. `df_for_models.csv`

 ### `datasets/`
 Contains raw and cleaned datasets used in this project.
 Large files are either compressed or linked via scripts to download from source (e.g., Kaggle).
+Please click link to access: https://drive.google.com/drive/folders/1vTWHbv71GVw2dGre7YmasxUPrUpfiMYP?usp=sharing